XpiritBV/ContainerWorkshop-Docs/Lab1-GettingStarted.md

 Create a free [trial account here](https://azure.microsoft.com/en-us/free/).

 ## <a name="2"></a>2.
 Prepare your development laptop
 Make sure that your laptop is up-to-date with the latest security patches.
 This workshop is specific towards Windows as the operating system for your machine.
-The labs can also be done on Linux and Mac, although this can be a bit more challenging.
+The labs can also be done on Linux and Mac.

+## <a name="3"></a>3.
+Install tools

 ### Windows Subsystem for Linux
-For better performance, we recommend that you enable WSL, by following the steps described here:
+- On Windows 10, enable WSL, by following the steps described here:
 [Enable WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps)
+- Add the Ubuntu distro from the [Microsoft Store](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6)

 > If you cannot do this, you will use a Linux Virtual Machine to run Linux containers on Windows later.

-## <a name="3"></a>3.
-Install tools
+> Also, you'll need to run [Lab 12 - Working with Istio on Kubernetes](Lab12-Istio.md) in an [Azure Cloud Shell](https://devblogs.microsoft.com/commandline/the-azure-cloud-shell-connector-in-windows-terminal/).

+For the best experience, run the entire workshop using Linux based terminals, even on Windows.

 ### Visual Studio 2019 / VS Code
 First, you will need to have a development IDE installed.
 The most preferable IDE is [Visual Studio 2019](https://www.visualstudio.com/vs/) if you are running the Windows operating system.